(9) Battery Basics for Mods; the Ultimate Battery Guide

 Most rewrapped batteries are Chinese brands.
 The first thing vapors must realize is that many of these brands have nothing to lose, and can make greatly exaggerated claims regarding performance with no bad fall back.
 For example ultrafire will claim 6000mah capaicty in cells that are tested to be only 1000mah.
 Of course the other grossly exaggerated stat is amp rating...and to sell to vapors, many of these companies will make outrageous claims..
 We really recommend that the consumer stay away from all re-wrapped batteries.
 Here is a list of battery brands highly suspected of being re-wraps:

 - Generic Batteries.
 Not recommended.
 "No name" or off brand printed on the wrapper.
 Seen at FastTech, Amazon & EBay at cheap prices or thrown in for free in a kit when you purchase a mod from China.
 These are unknown batteries of unknown quality by an unknown manufacturer, and not worth the risk using in your mod.
 Never assume because they were included with your mod that they are safe, or the correct battery to use.
-Do not harvest batteries from old laptop computers; they probably used the wrong type of battery (ICR chemistry).
+Do not harvest batteries from an old laptop computer.

 - Be cautious when shopping for batteries.
 Unprotected ICR batteries should NEVER be used in a mod.
 Be aware of fake AW, Lg.
 Samsung, and Sony batteries.How to identify older counterfeit AW batteries